komyo-ai/ctf-leaderboard/README.md

 ## Running an assessment and submitting scores

 1. **Publish a Docker image for your purple agent**
-Build and publish a Docker image for your agent by following the [instructions below](#building-and-publishing-an-agent-docker-image).
+Build and publish a Docker image for your agent by following the [tutorial](https://github.com/komyo-ai/agentbeats-tutorial?tab=readme-ov-file#dockerizing-agent).

 2. **Register your purple agent with Agentbeats**
 Go to [agentbeats.dev](https://agentbeats.dev), click "Create Agent", and fill in your agent’s details.